 It’s called homeostasis and its controlled by hormones and its rock-hard and stubborn as hell, hard-wired into you for hundreds of generations above you.
 In your ancestors days it was survival of the fittest; now it’s survival of the smartest.
 In THE DIET-WHISPERER book, we take this concept all the way, and you will learn how to whisper your fat storage hormones into shape by simple techniques and new skills.
 Skills that put you in control.

 The 5th Myth: you can weight train your way out of the kitchen

 At WHISPERER HQ, we have a fully kitted out gym for the team and we all do a mix of resistance training, running, cycling and swimming.
 It hopefully offsets some of our fun foods and drink (we never claimed to be perfect!).
 Building muscle is a great thing to do.
-It not only makes us feel a lot better but will help to combat the natural aging muscle wastage.
+It not only makes us feel a lot better but will help to combat the natural ageing muscle wastage.

 Muscle is great, do not mistake the message here. it’s just the outrageous gym adverts that make us smile.
 If you read the gym adverts, you’ll come across these three gems; so good, they qualify for the whisperer “Equine Effluent Awards”.